-Record 782 students, graduates bag Sinda excellence awards
+Record 782 students, graduates bag Sinda Excellence Awards

 Saturday's event was held in person for the first time since 2019 and was attended by Senior Minister Tharman Shanmugaratnam, who chairs the Sinda board of trustees, and Minister in the Prime Minister's Office Indranee Rajah.

-Recipients on Saturday ranged from those who received good results in the Primary School Leaving Examination to university graduates with bachelor's degrees across 16 categories.
+Recipients ranged from those who received good results in the Primary School Leaving Examination to university graduates with bachelor's degrees across 16 categories.
 Each awardee received between $150 and $500.

 Commending the recipients, Sinda chief executive Anbarasu Rajendran called on more people to step up to mentor younger students.

-He added: "What we're trying to do now is to see ways to further enhance (the awards)...
-We also want to see how we can bring in aspects like mentorship and internship for the students, so that they can have a better view of the job scope they want to choose."
+He said: "What we are trying to do now is to see ways to further enhance (the awards)...
+We also want to see how we can bring in aspects such as mentorship and internship for the students, so that they can have a better view of the job scope they want to choose."